theAndreas/TimerTwo/README.md

 ## Small API description

+### General
+The most functions have parameter checks and some other checks implemented.
+These functions have a return value of stdReturnType.
+You can check the return value (E_OK or E_NOT_OK) to find out if something went wrong.

 ### init(Microseconds, sTimerOverflowCallback)
 You must call this method first to use any of the other methods.
 You can optionally specify the timer's period here (in microseconds), by default it is set at 1 millisecond.
 Note that this breaks analogWrite() for digital pins 9 and 10 on Arduino.
 You can specify also a callback function, which will be called at the specified interval in microseconds.